-Q8: If I choose to convert to a grade, do I have to convert all of my courses that have an NRC grade?
+Q8: If I choose to convert to a grade, do I have to convert all of my courses? (updated 11/16/20)

-No, you can select which courses you want to convert, and you can leave some with the NRC.
+No, you can select which courses you want to convert.

 Q9: What if I am taking a course that is only Credit/Not For Credit or another type of special grading basis?